What is Arbitrage in Forex?

 Is Forex Arbitrage the Only Way to Profit?

 No, although it’s a popular shortcut, professional traders seldom rely solely on arbitrage.
-Most who focus on arbitrage are drawn by its perceived simplicity, but this often leads to constant strategizing without true expertise.
+Most who focus on arbitrage in Forex Trading are drawn by its perceived simplicity, but this often leads to constant strategizing without true expertise.
 By focusing on learning core trading skills, many could build sustainable profits rather than chasing fleeting opportunities in arbitrage.

 How to Profit from Arbitrage in Forex